jaleedkhan/PatchCTG/.ipynb_checkpoints/README-checkpoint.md

 ### Hyperparameter Tuning
 1. Navigate to ~/patchctg/PatchTST_supervised: `cd ~/patchctg/PatchTST_supervised`
 2. Set the hyperparameter tuning search space in `run_longExp_ht.py` (or use the already set search space).
-3. Run `python run_longExp_ht.py --dataset "../ctg_dataset/Old Dataset"` to run the hyperparameter tuning experiment on the specified dataset.
-Update the dataset path if required.
+3. Run `python run_longExp_ht.py --dataset "<path to your dataset>"` to run the hyperparameter tuning experiment on your dataset.
 A new timestamped subdirectory will be created in a subdirectory named "optuna" within the dataset directory, where the hyperparameter tuning results will be saved.
 To check the completed trials during execution of this script, check `optuna_study_results.csv` in the timestamped subdirectory.
-4. (Optional) To resume an existing or partially completed hyperparameter tuning experiment, run `python run_longExp_ht.py --resume ../ctg_dataset/Old Dataset/optuna/20241008_1152`.
-Update the path to an existing or partially completed hyperparameter tuning experiment if required.
+4. (Optional) To resume an existing or partially completed hyperparameter tuning experiment, run `python run_longExp_ht.py --resume ../ctg_dataset/<your daatset directory>/optuna/<timestamp>`.
+Update the path to an existing or partially completed hyperparameter tuning experiment.
 5. Run the cells in `~/patchctg/check_results_ht.ipynb` notebook to see the hyperparameter tuning results.
 For more details on the hyperparameters used and performance achieved in each trial, check `optuna_study_results_final.csv` in the timestamped subdirectory after the experiment has completed.

 <!-- ## Updates made in the original repository